Il Piccolo Ranger: Biography

-Kit Teller is the son of Mary Worth and Ted Moses Teller who emigrate from Wales in search of fortune to the United States where, once they arrive, they venture into the wild frontier territories in search of a job.
-During this trip, on the border between Missouri and Illinois, Kit was born in 1861.
+Kit Teller is the son of Mary Worth and Ted Moses Teller who emigrate from Wales to the United States in search of fortune.
+Once they arrive, they venture into the wild frontier territories in search of a job.
+During this trip, Kit was born in 1861 on the border of Missouri and Illinois.
 Eight months after Kit's birth, his mother died and little Kit fell ill.
 Saved by the Indians of the Red Bison tribe, Kit and his father stay with the Indians for almost a year and then leave to join the rangers and send Kit to a college in the east.
 Moses becomes a ranger and obtains permission from the commander to keep the little Kit at the fort until the child reaches reach college age.
-The Little Ranger series starts from this moment.
-Kit's father during a mission deserted and disappeared going to live with the Indians and for this reason he is considered a traitor.
-The fort's rangers would like to keep the fact from little Kit that is well-liked anyway.
-The Little Ranger lives his adventures in a wild land facing outlaws, ferocious Indians but also wise reptiles, extraterrestrials or medieval warriors arrived who knows how in the new world.
-Among the characters he meets, perhaps the most unusual are two Mormons, Italian-American vegetarians: SATURNINO and SALVATORE.
-They are expert of every art and science, endowed with strange powers.
+The Little Ranger series starts here.
+Kit's father deserts during a mission to go live with the Indians.
+For this reason he is considered a traitor.
+The fort's rangers intend to keep the fact from little Kit, who is well-liked anyway.
+The Little Ranger adventures in a wild land and faces outlaws, ferocious Indians, wise reptiles, extraterrestrials, and medieval warriors with know-how in the New World.
+Among the characters he meets, perhaps the most unusual are two Mormon, Italian-American vegetarians: SATURNINO and SALVATORE.
+They are experts of every art and science, endowed with strange powers.
 Among other things, they talk to animals, in a way not unlike what happens in the pages of the Tarzanesque Akim.
 They warn the two Tellers, father and son, to beware of the water on full moon nights.
 Such a warning will save them from several ambushes.
 At the end of each adventure, the young ranger finds his friends within the reassuring walls of the ranger fort.
-Among them the fiancée Claretta Morning, the maternal vivander of the strong Rosa Morning, mother of Claretta, the drunkard Brandy Jim, the Chinese cook and washerman Cin Lao, the sergeant O'Hara, Teeth Bill, Frankie Bellevan, Annie Four guns, Ibrahim Bamboula.
+Among them the fiancée Claretta Morning, the maternal vivander of the strong Rosa Morning, mother of Claretta, the drunkard Brandy Jim, the Chinese cook and washerman Cin Lao, the sergeant O'Hara, Teeth Bill, Frankie Bellevan, Annie Four guns, and Ibrahim Bamboula.